microsoft/vscode-docs/docs/editor/userdefinedsnippets.md

 ## Using TextMate snippets

 You can also use existing TextMate snippets (.tmSnippets) with VS Code.
-See the [Using TextMate Snippets](/docs/extensions/themes-snippets-colorizers.md#using-textmate-snippets) topic in our Extension Authoring section to learn more.
+See the [Using TextMate Snippets](/api/language-extensions/snippet-guide.md#using-textmate-snippets) topic in our Extension API section to learn more.

 ## Assign keybindings to snippets